wp-plugins/retroposts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-RetroPosts creates a dashboard widget that displays past blog posts.
+Historian shows you a quick glimpse of this week in your site's history.

 == Description ==

 It's easy to forget about the great blog posts you've written in the past.
-This plugin surfaces post from the current week in your blog's history.
+Historian surfaces post from the current week in your blog's history.
+You can display these posts in a sidebar widget or simply view them on your dashboard

 Feature requests and ideas welcome: ryan.neudorf@gmail.com